Hoosiers’ Income Lagging for Decades

 When conservative voters oppose “burger-flippers” and others making minimum wage an inflation-adjusted wage increase, they insist fellow workers should work in poverty so we can afford processed food distributed quickly.
 When the $600,000 a year CEO at Meridian Health Services tells case managers the company cannot afford salary increases, he’s insisting they work in poverty so he can afford to live a lavish lifestyle and surround himself with highly paid executives who stroke his ego.

-We need the press to inform voters of the decade-long assault on workers and we need voters to become more informed.
-We need our government to hold the private sector accountable and demand wage increases for every single worker in Indiana.
+We need the press to inform voters of the decade-long assault on workers, and we need voters to become more informed.
+We need our government to hold the private sector accountable and demand wage increases for every worker in Indiana.

-Maybe, before lawmakers can pass fees or taxes on Hoosiers, they should be held accountable to an index of wages/personal income.
+Maybe, before lawmakers can pass fees or taxes on Hoosiers, they should be held accountable to wages/personal income index.
 If wages aren’t growing for workers, sorry, but no new taxes or fees.
-Supposedly, we have a representative democracy in this country, but when CEO’s applaud Indiana’s government for keeping low wages for workers, who are our lawmakers representing?
+Supposedly, we have a representative democracy in this country, but when CEOs applaud Indiana’s government for keeping low wages for workers, who are our lawmakers representing?